 F. Annual Review of Governance Guidelines

-The Nominating and Governance Committee of the Board of Directors shall review these Governance Guidelines on at least an annual basis and report to the Board with any recommendations it may have in connection therewith.
+The Governance and Corporate Responsibility Committee of the Board of Directors shall review these Governance Guidelines on at least an annual basis and report to the Board with any recommendations it may have in connection therewith.

 G. Availability of Guidelines